arnsg/IoT_SBOM_IST/README.md

-Replication Package for the paper "Come Together: SBOM-Enhanced Vulnerability Assessment in Safety-Critical Systems".
+Replication Package for the paper "Advancing the Security of IoT and Safety-Critical Systems through SBOM-Driven Vulnerability Assessment".

 Description of the content: